|

 year 43 BC and regretted it later when Herod returned

-the favor and killed him.
+the favor and killed his father's murderer.

 Herod's mother was Cypros, a high society girl from Petra,